-Magnolia Science Academy
+Magnolia Science Academy 2

-Charter school number authorized by the State: 0438
+Charter school number authorized by the State: 0906

-Magnolia Science Academy (MSA) is a charter school located in Reseda, California that provides sixth through twelfth grade education to approximately 590 students.
-MSA was created under the approval of the Los Angeles Unified School District and the California State Board of Education, and receives public per-pupil funding to help support their operation.
-Los Angeles County Office of Education approved a new charter agreement in 2016 for a period of five years ending in 2022.
-MSA is economically dependent on Federal and State funding.
+Magnolia Science Academy 2 (MSA 2) is a charter school located in Van Nuys, California that provides sixth through twelfth grade education to approximately 437 students.
+MSA 2 was created under the approval of the Los Angeles Unified School District (LAUSD) and the California State Board of Education, and receives public per-pupil funding to help support their operation.
+Los Angeles County Office of Education approved a new charter agreement in 2018 for a period of five years ending in 2022.
+MSA 2 is economically dependent on Federal and State funding.
+Magnolia Public Schools provides a college preparatory educational program emphasizing science, technology, engineering, and math (STEM) in a safe environment that cultivates respect for self and others.
+Graduates of Magnolia Public Schools are scientific thinkers who contribute to the global community as socially responsible and educated members of society.